- What are your COVID related protocols?

 Most insurance plans require a referral for specialty care.
 Referrals must be requested and approved by your Community of Hope provider.
 If you come in for a visit, we will have the referral ready for you before you leave.
 If you send a message via the patient portal to your provider, let your provider know if you prefer to pick it up or have it mailed.
 Make sure to give your provider your correct telephone number and address.
 Once your referral is complete, you will be notified.
 Referrals may take approximately one week to process and complete.

 To request medical records, please ask a receptionist for a Release of Information form or request one through Patient Portal.
 Once you complete and sign the form, our medical records specialist will process your request within 30 days.
+If you are calling from another provider's office, please fax the request to 202.232.8494.

 Community of Hope wants to ensure that every young adult has access to accurate information about their sexual health.
 Same day and confidential appointments are available for adolescents and young adults ages 12-24.
 Services include: general medical care, pregnancy testing, counseling, STD and HIV testing, HPV vaccine, and birth control.
 Our counselors will help you make a decision that is right for you.
 IUD’s and implants are available for teens aged 12-19 years old free of charge.